FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Your turn=This appears in the box while you are playing a game.
 It indicates it is your turn to play.

 %s level %s=AI name and level, e.g. "Stockfish level 3".
-Note that the 'Stockfish' part will always be first no matter where you place the %s, though you can rearrange them to e.g. "%s at %s levels", which would produce e.g. "Stockfish at 3 levels".
+Note that the "Stockfish" part will always be first no matter where you place the %s, though you can rearrange them to e.g. "%s at %s levels", which would produce e.g. "Stockfish at 3 levels".
+Use the translation that sounds best in your language.

 Level=This appears in the "Challenge the Artificial Intelligence" menu as a heading.
 Below it are skill levels (1 through 8) of the AI that you can play against.